ETO Logo

 • Tag match: Crunchbase assigns the company an industry tag in the "artificial intelligence" industry group.

 These criteria are designed to capture a wide range of companies with AI-related activities across the globe, even for smaller countries or territories.
-(Many of the companies included in PARAT fulfilled multiple criteria.)
 Because of this broad approach, they may capture some companies and investments in Crunchbase that others might not consider AI-related.
 At the same time, they may leave out some companies and investments others would describe as AI-related.

 Identifying and assigning subfields